 The areas where sawfish and river shark species are mostly found are generally remote and relatively undeveloped.
 However, in some regions developments such as weirs and barrages in rivers and port development/expansion works associated with population centres, heavy industry or agriculture may result in habitat degradation which may impact on movement and survival rates.
 There are general knowledge gaps about the impacts of alterations to river flow and these need to be better understood.
-Other development regulation and oversight occurs, which may include investigations into the specific projects and impacts.
+Other developments may have unforeseen consequences and it is important that appropriate development regulation and oversight occurs, which may include investigations into the specific projects and impacts.